sebastian89n/code-learning-hub/tools/linux-shell/README.md

   The `jstack` command is especially useful for diagnosing issues related to thread deadlock, high CPU usage, or other performance problems in a Java application.
 The thread dump provides information about the state of each thread, including what they are currently doing and their call stack.

+## Data Integrity

+- `md5sum`: Calculate the MD5 checksum of a file and save it to a file.

+    ```bash
+    md5sum file.txt > file.txt.md5sum
+    ```

+  The `md5sum` command is used to calculate the MD5 checksum of a file.
+In this example, we save the MD5 checksum to a file named "file.txt.md5sum."
+This saved checksum file can be used for later verification of the file's integrity.

+- `md5sum -c`: Check the MD5 checksum using a saved checksum file.

+    ```bash
+    md5sum -c file.txt.md5sum
+    ```

+  To verify the integrity of a file using the saved MD5 checksum, you can use the `md5sum -c` command.
+This command checks the file's checksum against the checksum saved in "file.txt.md5sum."

+  If the file hasn't been tampered with, you will receive an output like "file.txt: OK."
+If there's a discrepancy, you will be alerted to it.

+  The combination of these commands ensures that a file's integrity can be checked at a later time.